 I love basketball.

 I don’t have many regrets in life, but quitting the Corona del Mar High School basketball team my junior year is one that has stuck with me through the years.
 I showed up late for a Saturday practice (in my wetsuit of course…), and coach Tandy Gillis made sure I would not want to do that again.
 And I didn’t.
-At the end of practice I sheepishly told him I was done.
+At the end of practice, I sheepishly told him I was done.
 Quitting the team.
 Enough already.
-I was 17 years old and didn’t need some basketball coach telling me what to do.
+I was 17 years old and didn’t need a basketball coach telling me what to do.

 Coach Gillis was a bit of an icon, which of course I appreciate much more now than I did then.
 Tandy played basketball for the University of California, and rumor had it that he held Jerry West to his lowest offensive point total in his college basketball career at West Virginia University.
 And if you don’t know Jerry West, he was good enough to have the logo of the NBA modeled after him.
 Tandy was an All American at Cal, where he had played under coach Pete Newell, who coached Cal to win the 1959 NCAA championship.
 In fact, Tandy’s Cal Bears beat Jerry West’s West Virginia team in the finals 71-70 that year.
+Whoa!

 Gillis knew how to coach defense like Einstein knew how to teach physics.
 It was quite simple really.
 He taught us how to play an extremely tight man-to-man defense by “crawling inside their jock strap” as he used to say, and denying every pass possible.
 If you ever conceded the baseline to an opponent with the ball, it was going to be a long practice for you.
 That was about it.